GingaUL/FAOR/README.md

 ## Data Preparation
 <!-- - Download the [datasets](https://mega.nz/file/6QkBBCZY#pV3IJe-c9fzmZ7cxSfhpOaYxg_OzLX6F5q4UiJYjFNw).  -->
+- We use the LAU dataset, apply the same cleaning procedure as [OSRT](https://github.com/Fanghua-Yu/OSRT), and generate segmentation maps using [Trans4PASS](https://github.com/jamycheung/Trans4PASS).
 - For convenience, we have initially provided the [test set](https://mega.nz/file/6QkBBCZY#pV3IJe-c9fzmZ7cxSfhpOaYxg_OzLX6F5q4UiJYjFNw) of the ODI-SR dataset for testing.
 - Put the datasets into the data folder as follows:
 ```